 History of CIRS

-In 2010, the Institute was reorganised as the Centre for Innovation in Regulatory Science Ltd., to reflect its maturing mission and to best address the objectives of the organisation.
-Further, this evolutionary change allows CIRS to more clearly distinguish its role and activities from those of CMR International Ltd. CIRS continues the original mission of the Institute while also addressing the related issue of the role of health technology assessment in the processes of developing medicines and expediting patients’ access to these therapies.
+In 2010, the Institute was reorganised as the Centre for Innovation in Regulatory Science (CIRS), to reflect its maturing mission and to best address the objectives of the organisation.
+This evolutionary change allowed CIRS to more clearly distinguish its role and activities from those of CMR International.
+CIRS continues the original mission of the Institute while also addressing the related issue of the role of health technology assessment in the processes of developing medicines and expediting patients’ access to these therapies.